lascar-pacagi/MrCoder/content/compiler/minijava/introduction.en.md

 The third step, the typechecker, takes as input the abstract syntax tree and will check if the types are correct.
 For example, the typechecker will check if we call a method with the correct number of arguments, that the operators `+` and `*` are used with integer operands, that a class is compatible with another one using the class hierarchy, ...

+The following video presents an overview of the MiniJava typechecker.

 {{< youtube mz0kVQd0rXY >}}